OscarD79/kickstarter-analysis/README.md

 ### Based on the Outcomes by Launch Date there are two undeniable conclusions.
 *  The most successful launches take place in May and June.
 *  The least successful launches take place in December.
+### Based on the Outcomes based on Goals one can conclude that once the the goal reaches $20,000 there is a much greater chance of failure.